hungnguyen167/SPR33-COVID/README.md

 - First, make sure you open the SPR33.Rproj file before working with data (so the working directory is set to the Github folder).
 - Data files are in the "data" folder.
 Data sources are cited in the main Rmd file: SPR33-COVID.Rmd.
 - Make sure you install all packages Rstudio asks for before running the code chunks.
+- Click the Knit button to produce an HTML document.
 - Tables are produced in the Markdown environment (can be exported to HTML), figures are saved to the "results" folder.